-The accompanying condensed consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
-Certain information and note disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") have been condensed or omitted pursuant to such rules and regulations.
+The accompanying condensed consolidated financial statements are unaudited.
+These condensed consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") and prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
+In the opinion of management, these condensed consolidated financial statements include all adjustments necessary for the fair statement of the results for the interim periods.
 Prior to the date of separation and distribution, the financial statements were prepared on a stand-alone basis and are derived from Varian's consolidated financial statements and records as it operated as part of Varian prior to the distribution, in conformity with GAAP.